 This protocol is an adaptive and hybrid routing protocol for MANETs designed to be used by rescuers within the realm of extreme emergency communications.
 It consists of 3 phases of operation namely Proactive, Oscillation and Reactive.
-The Proactive (p-) and Reactive (r-) phases operate in the same way as the core functions of [3] and [5] respectively and are discrete from each other.
+The Proactive (p-) and Reactive (r-) phases operate in the same way as the core functions of [3] and [6] respectively and are discrete from each other.
 The Oscillation phase (o-phase), therefore, acts as an intermediate between p- and r-phases and decides on whether a shift from p-phase to r-phase is appropriate based on criteria defined in section 4.2.
-The main purpose of the o-phase is to avoid the oscillation problem as described in section 5.3.
-In addition, ChaMeLeon (CML) introduces an Adaptive module which runs in parallel to and is accessible by all phases of operation.
-The module is designed to monitor relevant MANET characteristics, detect a certain quantitative threshold exhibited by specific monitored characteristics and in such an event, transfer the control to the o-phase.